 Top lessons to teach for KS2 Maths SATs revision

-On our KS2 SATs revision programme, we provide schools with a weekly programme of lessons that lasts 15 weeks for Year 6 (if joined at the start of the programme) and then rolls over to plug any gaps in Year 5 for the summer term.
+As part of our KS2 SATs intervention programme for 2019, we are providing schools with a weekly programme of lessons that lasts 15 weeks for Year 6 (if joined at the start of the programme) and then rolls over to plug any gaps in Year 5 for the summer term.
 For us, this little and often approach of weekly 1-to-1 tuition taught by a Maths specialist is the magic number for impact and attainment.